codesynctask/Quizzy-Web-App/README.md

 ## send mail using php in contact.php

 * make user use play quiz only if he is logged.
-* then store his data like how many times they played etc to db.
+* then store his data like how many times they played etc to db

+task to do
+1. giving after before shadow effect in into bg
+2.